B. T. CollinsRepublican

 - In 1967: "As a Green Beret captain during his second tour in Vietman, BT lost his right arm and right leg to a grenade."
 [Source: Washington Post]

-- B.T.
-Collins was one of only three people to lie in state at the State Capitol.
-The others were William I. Ferguson in 1858 and Robert Matsui in 2005.
+- Collins was one of very few people to lie in state at the State Capitol.
+The most recent was Congressman Robert Matsui in 2005.